joaopalmeiro/ipma-cli/README.md

       - `let length: usize = years.len();`.
 On a 64-bit (32-bit) system, `usize` is equivalent to `u64` (`u32`).
       - It is possible to iterate over them.
       - `let nums = Vec::with_capacity(5);`: free memory slots for the vector, even if the vector does not occupy them, thus accommodating future pushes more efficiently, for example.
+    - Memory management (automatic):
+      - Rust's scope-based heuristics (no GC).
+      - **Ownership**:
-    - Ownership.
-When Rust allocates, it assigns an owner to that allocation (the owner is basically the scope).
-Ownership essentially refers to the responsibility to deallocate and it is transferable (when exiting a scope).
+        - When Rust allocates, it assigns an owner to that allocation (the owner is basically the scope).
+        - Ownership essentially refers to the responsibility to deallocate.
+        - Ownership is transferable (when exiting a scope/returning).
+        - A _move_ refers to the transfer of ownership from one scope to another.
+        - Use-after-move compiler error (add a `return` to the relevant function to trigger a move or use the `.clone()` method on a vector, for example).
+      - **Borrowing**:
 - [direnv](https://direnv.net/): to load and unload environment variables depending on the current directory.
 - [Zig](https://ziglang.org/) programming language.
 - [TextMate](https://macromates.com/):